Daremonic/payswitch-docs/setup-hyperswitch-locally/account-setup.md

 On the left nav bar, navigate to the processors tab.

-You can see the list of payment processors already integrated with hyperswitch.
+You can see the list of payment processors already integrated with payswitcher.
 Click on the processor you want to connect.

 To connect a payment processor:

 1. Provide the necessary details like API key, secret for the processor.
 Details vary depending on the chosen processor
-2. Configure the Hyperswitch endpoint in the processor dashboard to receive webhooks
+2. Configure the PaySwitcher endpoint in the processor dashboard to receive webhooks
 3. Configure the relevant payment methods (like cards, wallets) to be enabled for this processor
 4. Review and confirm the connection

 ## Setup Routing

-The Hyperswitch control center gives you full control on how and where you route your payments.&#x20;
+The PaySwitcher control center gives you full control on how and where you route your payments.&#x20;

 In the left nav bar, navigate to workflow --> routing to access the smart routing module.